 Click here for my current academic CV.

-Molly Sauter is a Vanier Scholar and PhD candidate in Communication Studies at McGill University in Montreal, QC, researching the politics of disruption in networked communication technology.
+Molly Sauter is a Vanier Scholar and PhD candidate in Communication Studies at McGill University in Montreal, QC, researching the evolution of the “innovation economy” in the US and Canada.
 They are the author of The Coming Swarm: DDoS Actions, Hacktivism, and Civil Disobedience on the Internet.
 They hold a masters degree in Comparative Media Studies from MIT, and have held research fellowships at the Berkman-Klein Center for Internet and Society, and New America.

 They reside in Toronto and live on the Internet, blogging at oddletters.com and tweeting @oddletters.